bitsnaps/journal-demo-ts-vue3/README.md

-# Boilerplate Code for Typescript with Vue.js 3 Course
+# Journal Entries example - from Typescript with Vue.js 3 Course

-This is the boilerplate code for the TypeScript with Vue.js 3 Course.
+This project is an example from the [TypeScript with Vue.js 3 Course](https://github.com/vueschool/ts-vue-boilerplate).

 ## How to Install
 ```sh